pekseneren/spotify2youtube/README.md

 # spotify2youtube
-Sync your Spotify tracks to Youtube Music.
+If you don't want to snyc your Spotify tracks/playlist to Youtube Music manually then you can use this simple python app with a 5~ min of auth setup.
+Created songs for Youtube Music are relay on Youtubes search algorithm.
+Songs are not %100 matched.

 # Usage